-The Royal Canadian Mint (hereafter "the Mint") has in place a corporate Responsible Metals Program and Anti-Money Laundering/Anti-Terrorist Financing and Know Your Customer ("KYC") Program, which are consistent with the requirements set forth by the London Bullion Market Association's (hereafter "LBMA") Responsible Gold Guidance (Version 9) and Responsible Silver Guidance (Version 1).
+The Royal Canadian Mint (hereafter "the Mint") has in place a corporate Responsible Metals Program and Anti-Money Laundering/Anti-Terrorist Financing and Know Your Customer ("KYC") Program, which are consistent with the requirements set forth by the London Bullion Market Association's (hereafter "LBMA") Responsible Gold Guidance (Version 9) and Responsible Silver Guidance (Version 2).
+As part of the requirements, the Mint has documented a Responsible Sourcing (Precious Metals) Policy (hereafter "the Policy") that considers threat financing risks and environmental, social and governance ("ESG") factors.
 The Mint has also established an internal management structure to support supply chain due diligence.
 This structure enables communication and implementation of program requirements, and monitoring of the supply chain due diligence program.

 The Board of Directors of the Royal Canadian Mint (hereafter "the Board") is responsible for the oversight of the Responsible Metals Program.
-As part of the requirements in the LBMA Responsible Gold Guidance version 9, the Board approved a new Responsible Sourcing (Precious Metals) Policy (hereafter "the Policy") on November 16, 2022.
-The Policy is posted on Mint.ca here.
+An updated version of the Policy was enacted and approved by the Board on November 16, 2022 to incorporate the new requirements in the LBMA Responsible Gold Guidance version 9.
+Minor amendments to that policy were made in June 2024 and approved by the President and CEO.
+The Policy is reviewed by the Compliance Officer at least every three years, or more frequently as required, and is posted on Mint.ca here.
 The Policy specifies the responsibilities of the Board with regard to its oversight role for the program and outlines the roles and responsibilities for the management of the program.
-All Board members completed online training of the Responsible Metals Program in October and November of 2022.
-New Board members appointed in 2023 completed their training by year end 2023.
-The Board was briefed on the Responsible Metals Program in September 2023 and receive annual updates on the program.
-The Board will be advised if there are any zero-tolerance issues identified in the Mint's precious metals supply chain.
+All Board members completed online training of the Responsible Metals Program and Anti-Money Laundering training in 2024.
+The Board was briefed on the Responsible Metals Program in September 2024 and receives annual updates on the program, including the nature and number of high-risk suppliers as well as any risk mitigation strategies and the status of those strategies.
+The Board will also be advised if there are any zero-tolerance issues identified in the Mint's precious metals supply chain.